MarlinFirmware/Marlin/docs/auto_first_layer_z_adjust.md

 # Auto First Layer Z Adjust (`AUTO_FIRST_LAYER_Z_ADJUST`)

-The **Auto First Layer Z Adjust** feature automatically adjusts the first layer nozzle height when printing.
-It computes and applies a Z-offset correction dynamically, based on the difference between the actual first layer height specified in the sliced G-code and the printer's calibrated first layer height (the height for a perfect initial layer with the tuned Z offset).
+The **Auto First Layer Z Adjust** feature adjusts the first layer nozzle height automatically.
+It applies a dynamic Z-offset correction based on the difference between the sliced first layer height and the printer's calibrated first layer height.
+This calibrated height corresponds to the perfect initial layer obtained with the tuned Z offset.

 ---

 ## 1. Overview & Functionality

-In 3D printing, bed leveling and Z-offset calibration are typically performed at a specific height or assume a standard first-layer height (e.g., `0.3 mm`).
-However, when you slice a 3D model with a different first layer height (e.g., `0.2 mm`), the nozzle can end up too close or too far from the build plate.
-This mismatch often requires manual tuning of the Z-offset (babystepping) to prevent first-layer failure.This is even more accurate if you print with various nozzle sizes and (or) a wide range of layer heights.
+In 3D printing, bed leveling and Z-offset calibration are usually done at a specific height or assume a standard first-layer height (e.g., `0.3 mm`).
+When you slice a model with a different first layer height (e.g., `0.2 mm`), the nozzle may end up too close or too far from the bed.
+This mismatch often requires manual Z-offset tuning (baystepping).This is even more accurate if you print with various nozzle sizes and (or) a wide range of layer heights.

-When `AUTO_FIRST_LAYER_Z_ADJUST` is enabled, Marlin intercepts and adjusts the initial first-layer height set by the G-code.
-Marlin computes the difference relative to the printer's pre-calibrated layer height using the following calculation:
+When `AUTO_FIRST_LAYER_Z_ADJUST` is enabled, Marlin adjusts the initial first-layer height set by the G-code.
+Marlin computes the difference relative to the calibrated height using:

 `Delta = Z_Gcode - Z_Calibrated`

-This delta is then applied directly to the movement of the first layer, ensuring that the nozzle prints at the correct distance from the bed without requiring you to re-slice the model or manually adjust babysteps.
+This delta is applied to the first layer movement so the nozzle prints at the correct distance without manual babystepping or re-slicing the model.

 ### Key Implementation Details

-1. **Safety Margin**:
+1. **Safety Margin**

    To prevent the nozzle from scraping the bed or over-squishing the first layer, a built-in safety margin of `0.05 mm` is enforced.

-   - If the absolute difference is within the safety margin (absolute value of Delta is less than or equal to 0.05 mm), no correction is applied.
+   - If the absolute value of Delta is less than or equal to `0.05 mm`, no correction is applied.
-   - If the difference exceeds 0.05 mm, the correction is applied after incorporating the safety margin:
+   - If Delta exceeds `0.05 mm`, Marlin applies the correction with the safety margin.

-     `Applied Delta = Delta + 0.05 mm`
+   `Applied Delta = Delta + 0.05 mm`.

-     _(For example, if Z_Gcode = 0.2 mm and Z_Calibrated = 0.3 mm, the raw Delta is -0.1 mm.
-With the safety margin applied, the final adjustment is -0.05 mm, moving the nozzle 0.05 mm closer to the bed instead of the full 0.1 mm.)_
+   _(Example: If `Z_Gcode = 0.2 mm` and `Z_Calibrated = 0.3 mm`, Delta is `-0.1 mm`.
+With the margin, the adjustment becomes `-0.05 mm`, moving the nozzle slightly closer instead of the full `0.1 mm`.)_

-2. **Slicer Integration**:
+2. **Slicer Integration**

    Different slicers output the initial Z-height G-code commands differently.
-To handle this, Marlin tracks the slicer family:
+To handle this, the slicer type must be set to help Marlin correctly detect the first layer height:
-   - **PrusaSlicer and clones**: The first Z-only movement command determines the first layer height.
+   - **PrusaSlicer**: The first Z-only move is the first layer height.
-   - **OrcaSlicer and clones**: These slicers output an initial Z-hop.
-When OrcaSlicer mode is selected, Marlin ignores the first Z-only command (treating it as the Z-hop) and reads the first-layer height from the second Z-only command.
+   - **OrcaSlicer**: The first Z-only move is a Z-hop.
+The second Z-only move is the first layer height.

 ---

 ## 2. G-Code Command: `M429`

-Use `M429` to view the current status, toggle the feature, change the calibrated height, or specify the slicer format.
+Use `M429` to view the current status, toggle the feature, change the calibrated height, or set the slicer family.

 ### Syntax